 There is also a range of advice in easy read format from the charity Mencap.

-HANDS - Wash your hands regularly for at least 20 seconds
+HANDS – Continue to maintain good hand hygiene and regularly wash your hands for at least 20 seconds.

 Symptoms and Testing